Killiam-duff/cis4930-sp26-project-group-13/README.md

 * William Kilduff - WRK24
 * Ty Officer - TRO23
 * Jack Waite - JRW24a
-* Kat Suslova - ES24BE

 ## Project Description

-This project analyzes batting statistics using Python, NumPy, and pandas to identify specific trends inside the game of baseball that lead to player value in relation to batting.
+In this project we analyze batting statistics using Python, NumPy, and pandas to identify specific trends inside the game of baseball that lead to player value in relation to batting.
 This data supports decisions involving team strategy, player development, and roster management. information such as batting average, home runs, runs batted in, and